Fidesz: Nativism and immigration

-Nativism

-In a 2018 address, Orbán said: "We must state that we do not want to be diverse and do not want to be mixed: we do not want our own colour, traditions and national culture to be mixed with those of others.
+Fidesz is opposed to multiculturalism.
+In a 2018 address, Orbán said: "We must state that we do not want to be diverse and do not want to be mixed: we do not want our own color, traditions and national culture to be mixed with those of others.
 We do not want this.
 We do not want that at all.
 We do not want to be a diverse country."
 Orbán has "often expressed a preference for a racially homogeneous society."
 The government has modified the country's Constitution to make it illegal to "settle foreign populations in Hungary."

 Despite a very low fertility rate that has led to a demographic deficit, the Fidesz government has remained steadfastly opposed to economic immigration that has been harnessed by other European countries to relieve its worker deficits.
 Instead, the government announced pecuniary incentives (including eliminating taxes for mothers with more than 3 children, and reducing credit payments and easier access to government-subsidized mortgages), and expanding day care and kindergarten access.
 The Fidesz government's child incentive program also offers a 10-million-forint government-subsidized zero-interest loan to married couples who are willing to have a baby after 1 July 2019.

 Social policy

 Changes passed by the Fidesz government have given citizens the right to use arms for self-defense on one's own property.
 Fidesz has passed legislation criminalising homelessness.
+Fidesz has opposed proposals supported by Jobbik and LMP to require nightclubs in Budapest to close after midnight.

 Christianity

 Orbán has on multiple occasions emphasized upholding Christian values as central to his government, and has described his government as creating a Christian democracy.
-Hungarian Catholic bishop András Veres described some of Fidesz' policies, such as the of providing free IVF treatment for couples at state-run clinics, as being at odds with some Christian denominations, particularly the Roman Catholic Church, which opposes IVF.
+Hungarian Catholic bishop András Veres described some of Fidesz' policies, such as providing free IVF treatment for couples at state-run clinics, as being at odds with some Christian denominations, particularly the Roman Catholic Church, which opposes IVF.
 Orbán is a member of the Reformed Church in Hungary.
+However, the party has been described as taking a more secular position on abortion, the role of the church and education than its ally, the Christian Democratic People's Party.

+Family policy

+Fidesz is opposed to an abortion ban, instead preferring to promote natalism.
+However, the Fidesz government has introduced a requirement for women seeking abortions to listen to a pulse generated by the ultrasound monitor before making their decision.

+The Fidesz government has introduced loan subsidies for married couples that have three or more children and a personal income tax exemption for women that have four or more children.